 Can You Get Lice From Hugging?

 Yes!
-This is a very common way that head lice is transmitted.
+This is a very common way that head lice are transmitted.
 When people hug, their heads come into contact with each other’s, providing the easiest transportation for head lice to travel from one person to another.

 Can You Get Lice From Sleeping In The Same Bed?